 Payment history accounts for 35 percent of your credit score.
 If your rental payment history accounts for a big part of your payment history, then there would be a significant effect on your credit score.
 However, the effect will be less when your rental payment is only a small part of your payment history.

 Experian does not report late rental payments to credit reports.
 They only add paid-as-agreed rental payments.
 This means if you can make timely rent payments, then your credit score is bound to increase.

-.
+Never think you can upgrade your credit score just by making timely credit card payments.
 Pay your rent on time and check if your rental payment information is updated on your credit report.
 If it isn’t reported properly, then sign up for rental payment services.